Tina-Gh/Machine_Learning/README.md

 But, we HAVE TO use it for "SVR Regression."

 Yet, Feature Scaling is COMPULSORY for Deep Learning!
 So, we have to do it in ANN problems. (as I did in "36_ANN_bank churn modeling") And it is so essential that we apply it to all the columns!
+We also do feature scaling for "Self Organizing Maps".

 # Machine_Learning
 In this section, I will put and update my machine learning related codes: